Key facts about the CCS project

 Handles the city’s waste sustainably.

-The project in Oslo is the most mature waste-to-energy with CCS project in the world.
+The project in Oslo is considered the most mature waste-to-energy with CCS project in the world.
 When realised, it will be a state-of-the-art facility providing circular waste handling, district heating and negative emissions, and a model plant for European cities aiming to reduce emissions and solve their waste problems.

 Is safe and tested.